TEEN Snapshot — FEBRUARY 2026

 At the Center for Scholars & Storytellers (CSS) at UCLA, our answer to that sentiment has always been a resounding "we do."

 Since our inception, we have been dedicated to reimagining the representation of boys and men.
 In 2020, we released a foundational tip sheet for storytellers that has since moved from research labs into writers' rooms, directly influencing television production.
-Most recently, in 2025, we held a narrative change event in partnership with the CAA Foundation and Equimundo, bringing together legacy media creators, game developers, and social media influencers to begin a conversation about building a blueprint for the representation for an evolved masculinity.
+Most recently, in 2025, we held a narrative change event in partnership with the CAA Foundation and Equimundo, bringing together legacy media creators, game developers, and social media influencers to begin a conversation about building a blueprint for the representation of an evolved masculinity.

 Question asked to attendees: What surprised you most about the Designing a Blueprint event?